 Thirty rolling acres in tiny Bluemont, Virginia, lured a couple with young kids and a passel of horses, dogs and cats.
-The property included a 1996 center-hall colonial, which they hastily furnished before the birth of their second child.
+(Learn how they introduce the dog with cat) The property included a 1996 center-hall colonial, which they hastily furnished before the birth of their second child.
 “We said, ‘Let’s just get it done,’” recounts the wife.
 “But I always felt it looked like my grandmother’s house.”

 Five years later, the husband, a CEO, and the wife, a stay-at-home mom, contacted Paul Miller for an update.
 “The original layout harkened to a formal lifestyle that the clients discovered wasn’t true to them,” Miller explains.
 “They wanted a more youthful vibe.”

 The designer opened up the ground floor, removing a wall separating the kitchen from the dining/living room to create an L-shaped space.
 “The open floor plan was huge,” he recounts.
 “They wanted all the spaces to feel useful and connected.”
 He retained a traditional look but freshened things up with a relaxed vibe and happy colors.
 And he took the remodeled kitchen in a more streamlined direction.

 The result, says the wife, “is clean, bright and warm.
 Paul figured out how we live and made the house both pretty and functional.”